-Valladolid, its tranquility and cozy ambience surrounded by pastel toned colonial buildings, is much like its people, the gentle, genuine, and friendly locals.
+Valladolid, its tranquility and cozy ambiance surrounded by pastel toned colonial buildings, is much like its people, the gentle, genuine, and friendly locals.
 Travelers mostly tend to skip Valladolid and head over to Quintana Roo or Mérida; however, staying at least two days in this humble but vibrant city would be highly recommended to color your mind.
 Here’s a simple day tour option for busy travelers!

 For coffee lovers who start every day with a cup of great morning coffee, kick off your day tour at Coffee Bike Station (Calle 40 x Calle 43).
 This tiny coffee shop serves the best and freshest coffee and horchata water.
 One of their signature coffees is El Dirty Happy Hippie, made from chai latte, espresso shot, and good quality local Maya chocolate.
 Friendly baristas happily assist you with recommendations and customization of your drinks.
 On my second visit, I asked for my own coffee invention that was made of horchata water, chai, and an espresso shot – absolutely boosted my happy tummy and happy day.